Understanding Component and Parts Shortages (and How to Survive Them)

 Surviving a Component Supply Shortage as an OEM

-This year has shown OEMs that they have to have the tools to truly be prepared for anything.
+The past two years have shown OEMs that they must have the tools to truly be prepared for anything.
 The component shortage was easing earlier in 2020 but was exacerbated by the start of the pandemic.
-Although the situation seems to be improving again, it's important to remember that future waves of the coronavirus pandemic—or a new pandemic—as well as localized or widespread lockdowns could happen at any time, diminishing market capacity for raw materials and components.
+While we have yet to make our way through this current disruption, it's important to remember that future waves of the COVID-19 pandemic, natural disasters, geopolitical events or any other crisis could strike at any time, diminishing market capacity for raw materials and components.
+The next disruption is right around the corner.

 The decisions you make right now will affect your longevity.
 These types of supply shortages separate the good from the bad, and there are companies that will struggle to meet their production goals if they are not taking today's market seriously and responding to the component and technology evolution.